In this article

-Due to these issues, many adults invest in another round of orthodontic treatment if they have a bad bite and/or crooked teeth that get worse with age.
-On the other hand, other people may be undergoing treatment for the first time.
+This leads many adults to invest in another round of orthodontic treatment if they have a bad bite and/or crooked teeth that have worsened with age.

 Adults of any age can get braces or aligners.
-Some adults also seek treatment to realign their teeth after the placement of dental crowns, implants, or veneers are placed.
+Some adults also seek treatment to realign their teeth after dental crowns, implants, or veneers are placed.

-Any dental crowding and bite or alignment issues are also evident during the teenage years, making it an ideal time to get braces.
-Many of these children also get their braces on and off before high school begins.
+Any dental crowding and bite or alignment issues may also be first evident during the teenage years, making it an ideal time to get braces.
+Many teens can get their braces on and off before high school begins.

 The brackets on metal braces are gold or silver, with o-shaped rubber bands that tie around each one.
 Traditional braces are also durable, strong, and can withstand most treatment forces.

-However, ceramic braces consist of archwires and tooth-colored brackets, rather than silver or gold brackets.
+However, ceramic braces consist of archwires and tooth-colored brackets rather than silver or gold brackets.
 The o-shaped rubber bands around each bracket are also clear or white.
 This allows them to blend in better with your natural teeth.

 While clear braces are still visible, many adults and teenagers prefer them over metal braces because they are more aesthetically pleasing.